-GOVERNOR’S OFFICE NEWS RELEASE: Hawaii start up accelerators receive national recognitionPosted on Sep 17, 2015 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Hawaii start up accelerators receive national recognitionPosted on Sep 17, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The U.S. Small Business Administration has recognized three Hawai‘i start-up accelerators from three islands as among the nation’s most innovative.
 Each receives a $50,000 cash prize as winners of the second annual growth Accelerator Fund Competition.